jhpyle/docassemble/_docs/code.md

 `product_recommendation` and will complete the execution of the `code` block.

-It is not necessary to have any `code` blocks in your interviews, but they are the most elegant way of expressing your interview logic.

 # <a name="modifiers"></a>`code` block modifiers

 You can change the way `code` blocks work by adding modifiers: